friedev/musicli/README.md

 The dots on some rows correspond to the notes in the current key and scale you are using.
 By default, this is C Major, but you can change it with the `--key` and `--scale` arguments.

-Each character column represents a subdivision of a beat (what MusiCLI internally refers to as a "unit").
+Each character column represents a subdivision of a beat.
-By default, this is a 16th note, but this can be customized with the `--units-per-beat` argument.
+By default, this is a 16th note, but this can be customized with the `--cols-per-beat` argument.
 Each beat is marked with a dot, and each measure is marked with a line.
 The length of each measure can be customized with `--beats-per-measure` flag.